Beware of Builder

 John was commissioned to draw up the plans and oversee the building.
 A local builder, who came highly recommended, was hired but didn’t supervise the work of his sub-contractors or pay them.
 Many situations resulted in John firing the builder and taking over the job.
 Of the many problems John discovered, framing was a serious one.
 The second floor was starting to be framed when John saw that the first floor hadn’t been properly supported.
 When brought to the builder’s attention, John had to tell him the problem!
 The builder didn’t know the framing was done incorrectly because he didn’t know how to properly frame the building.
 John insisted it be taken down before a catastrophic event occurred.

-In the end the project cost the homeowner 70% more than the budgeted price, due mostly to builder’s neglect.
+In the end, the project cost the homeowner 70% more than the budgeted price, due mostly to builder’s neglect.
 Cash was paid out and lost to a disreputable builder.
 This could have been easily resolved by having a Title Company and bank manage the money.
 This procedure is now highly recommended by John.
-Check an upcoming issue of Stanton Architects, Inc. newsletter for more information on using Title Companies and banks to build your home.